Zerobeings/learn/README.md

 ```
 ### My Portfolio Panel

-The my portfolio panel displays all the NFTs owned by the connected wallet.
+The My Portfolio panel displays all the NFTs owned by the connected wallet.
 Each NFT will display the following information: name, image, token ID, collection address, link to looksrare & opensea, and list button.

 <p align="center" width="100%">
     <img width="100%" src="images/myportfoliopanel.png">